humanwhocodes/humanwhocodes.com/src/pages/_posts/2012-01-19-css-media-queries-in-javascript-part-2.md

 Of course, you would need to do that for every media query being accessed using `matchMedia()`, which is a bit of a pain.

-There is also a strange quirk in Firefox&#8217;s implementation.
+There is also a strange quirk in Firefox's implementation.
 In theory, you should be able to assign a handler for when the query state changes and not keep a reference to the `MediaQueryList` object, such as:

     //doesn't quite work in Firefox
     window.matchMedia("screen and (max-width:600px)").addListener(function(mql) {